 HubSpot dubs itself a “growth platform.”
 In short — they offer a monthly software subscription that delivers marketing, sales, and support tools to companies.

 Their marketing products are designed to help companies create content, generate leads, and nurture them until they're qualified and sales-ready.

 Their sales products are designed to help companies engage potential buyers, demonstrate the value of your offering, and close deals.

 Their support products are designed to help companies Resolve customer issues to ensure success that generates positive word of mouth.

 Embracing the inbound marketing philosophy, HubSpot is designed to be a complete customer relationship management system, helping companies to walk customers through the customer lifecycle and provide a better service and experience.

 While the sales and support platforms offered by HubSpot are growing rapidly, their Marketing suite is by far their most popular product.

-In their early days, HubSpot focused exclusively on inbound marketing and did not offer full sales or support platforms to their customers.
+In its early days, HubSpot focused exclusively on inbound marketing and did not offer full sales or support platforms to its customers.